Skip to content

 • State machine workflows — Define multi-step workflows as directories of markdown prompts and shell scripts that reference each other via transition tags

-• Context control — Five invocation patterns (goto, reset, call, function, fork) give precise control over what context carries forward, gets discarded, or branches
+• Context control — Seven transition tags (goto, reset, call, function, fork, ask, result) give precise control over what context carries forward, gets discarded, branches, pauses for input, or terminates the current state

 • Shell script states — Deterministic operations (polling, builds, data processing) run as shell scripts with zero token cost